Equivariant motivic integration on special formal schemes: Equivariant motivic integration on special formal schemes

 \begin{proposition} Let $G$ be a smooth finite group $k$-scheme.
 Then every flat generically smooth special formal $R$-scheme $\mathfrak X$ endowed with a good adic $G$-action admits a $G$-N\'eron smoothening $\mathfrak h\colon \mathfrak Y \to\mathfrak X$. \end{proposition}

-\begin{proof} Let us first mention the following simple but useful observations: \begin{itemize} \item[(i)] Every adic action $\theta$ of $G$ on $\mathfrak X$ is smooth, since $G$ is smooth.
-This follows immediately from the following diagram
+\begin{proof} First, we mention the following simple but useful observations: \begin{itemize} \item[(i)] Every adic action $\theta$ of $G$ on $\mathfrak X$ is smooth as $G$ is smooth.
+This follows from the below commutative diagram where the isomorphism is defined by $(g,x)\mapsto (g,g^{-1}x)$